Woodpark, Ottawa

 The community was built in the 1940s and 1950s.
-Many apartments and condominiums were built in the 1970s on McEwen and Ambleside Drive, just north of Richmond Road.
-During.
-Woodpark was one of the communities in the west end to have a big development during that time.
+Many apartments and condominiums were built in the 1970s on McEwen and Ambleside Drive just north of Richmond Road, an area known as Ambleside.

 Woodpark is served by buses on Carling, Woodroffe and Richmond Road, and is adjacent to the Carlingwood Shopping Centre.

 It is very close the NCC bike path along the Ottawa River.

-This neighbourhood is also home to Ottawa mayor Jim Watson.
+This neighbourhood is also home to former Ottawa mayor Jim Watson.